-PROCESS: All programs will actively participate in their Regional Committee's coordinated assessment system.
+PROCESS: All programs will actively participate in their Regional Committee's coordinated assessment system by sharing responsibilities for implementing the system and closing side doors that circumvent the coordinated assessment process.
 All Regional Committees will use the Prevention and Diversion screening tool as the initial triage assessment for coordinated assessment.
 Whenever possible, Regional Committees want to work to divert any individual or family from the homeless service system by providing problem-solving, mediation, and diversion financial assistance to presenting households.
 When diversion is not possible, programs administering the Prevention and Diversion screen should refer clients to appropriate emergency services to meet their needs.
 Once in the shelter or emergency housing system communities will then administer the Individual or Family VI-SPDAT after the Regional Committee's agreed-upon waiting period.
 Programs should submit their VI-SPDAT scores through the agreed-upon method so that individuals and families can be evaluated, prioritized, and slated for the appropriate housing intervention.